world-crawl-consortium/zcrawl/crawl-ref/docs/crawl_manual.rst

   '@' or '%'.

 Size
-  Different species have different sizes: Spriggans and Felids are very small;
+  Different species have different sizes: Spriggans and Feloids are very small;
   Halflings and Kobolds are small; Ogres and Trolls are large; Nagas and Centaurs are large with a medium torso; all other species are medium-sized.
 Many transmutations will change your size too.
 Size affects your evasion: the